hwangjc/HayBoxFGC/README.md

 For more information on using your controller in Smash Ultimate, please see this [document](https://drive.google.com/file/d/1anxAtEFysxebQPwswDVV1d1qkWk1JwKB/view).

-The recommended cable for playing Smash Ultimate is to use the USB-C to GameCube cable and connect your controller to the GameCube Adapter.
+The recommended cable for playing Smash Ultimate is to use the USB-C to GameCube cable to connect your controller to the GameCube Adapter.

 ## FGC Mode